BrandonShega/dotmatrix/README.md

 # DOTMATRIX

-Dotmatrix is a collection of dotfiles used at Hashrocket to customize various development tools.
-This project is the culmination of many years worth of tinkering with our favorite tools to get them to behave just right.
-We think using Dotmatrix makes working with these tools more pleasant and hope you will too!
+Dotmatrix is a collection of dotfiles used to customize various development tools.

 ## What are dotfiles?